Jalaluddin Alias

-Jalaluddin bin Alias (born 5 September 1963, Jawi: جلال الدين بن ألياس) is a Malaysian politician who has served as Senior Member of the Negeri Sembilan State Executive Council (EXCO) in the Pakatan Harapan (PH) state administration under Menteri Besar Aminuddin Harun since August 2023, Member of Parliament (MP) for Jelebu since May 2018 and Member of the Negeri Sembilan State Legislative Assembly (MLA) for Pertang from May 2013 to May 2018 and again since August 2023.
-He served as the Deputy Minister of Federal Territories in the Barisan Nasional (BN) administration under former Prime Minister Ismail Sabri Yaakob and former Minister Shahidan Kassim from August 2021 to the collapse of the BN administration in November 2022, Chairman of the UDA Holdings Berhad from May 2020 to November 2021, Member of the Negeri Sembilan State EXCO in the BN state administration under former Menteri Besar Mohamad Hasan from May 2013 to the collapse of the BN state administration in May 2018 and MLA for Klawang from March 2004 to March 2008.
-He is a member and the Division Chief of Jelebu of the United Malays National Organisation (UMNO), a component party of the BN coalition.
-He has also served as the State Chairman of UMNO of Negeri Sembilan since March 2023.
+Jalaluddin bin Alias (born 5 September 1963, Jawi: جلال الدين بن ألياس) is a Malaysian politician who has served as the Member of Parliament (MP) for Jelebu since May 2018 and the Member of the Negeri Sembilan State Legislative Assembly (MLA) for Pertang since August 2023, a seat he previously held from 2013 to 2018.
+He served as Senior Member of the Negeri Sembilan State Executive Council (EXCO) under Menteri Besar Aminuddin Harun from August 2023 to April 2026, Deputy Minister of Federal Territories under former Prime Minister Ismail Sabri Yaakob from August 2021 to November 2022, and Member of the Negeri Sembilan State EXCO under Menteri Besar Mohamad Hasan from 2013 to 2018, Chairman of UDA Holdings Berhad from 2020 to 2021 and the MLA for Klawang from March 2004 to March 2008.
+He is a member of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.
+He also serves as the State Chairman of BN and UMNO of Negeri Sembilan and the Division Chief of UMNO of Jelebu.

 Politics

 Jalaluddin contested and won the Pertang state assembly state in the 2013 general election.
-After the election, he was appointed as state executive councillor for Urban Wellbeing, Housing and Local Government under the leadership of Menteri Besar, Mohamad Hasan.
+Following the election, he was appointed as state executive councillor for Urban Wellbeing, Housing and Local Government under the leadership of Menteri Besar, Mohamad Hasan.

 He contested and won the Jelebu parliamentary seat in 2018.
 He succeeded Zainudin Ismail, who died due to complications from a brain tumour he suffered in the previous year.

+Jalaluddin is a supporter for co-operation between Barisan Nasional, which UMNO leads, and Perikatan Nasional.